 Valuable Field Lessons

-There are several times in our discussion on the podcast where Roger and Rachel explain how many of the miners and dealers in the East African countries don't know what the gem rough is they're finding.
+There are several times in our discussion on the podcast where Roger and Rachel reveal a shocking reality.

 Another story they shared was how Malawi farmers were perplexed by the appearance of gems in their fields after rain.